mdares/mdares.github.io/TAPFileMgmt/first/readme2nd.txt

-From this folder go to the folder second2 and get the file: readme3rd.txt
+In this folder there is a folder named "second2".
+The file you want is in that folder and is named "readme3rd.txt".